- Phone number

 About my practice:

-You may be looking to explore your sense of self, and identity, rather than wanting to focus on past events.
+If any of this sounds like you, we can work together in a therapeutic setting.
+Of course, there may be issues you are experiencing which aren't covered here, and if that's the case don't hesitate to contact me to discuss your specific needs.
+You may be looking to explore your sense of self and identity, for example, rather than wanting to focus on past events.
 Counselling can help with this, too.

 I am an Accredited counsellor, which means that as of 03/07/20 my practice has met the BACP's higher standard as a competent, ethical and independent practitioner.
 This is the highest standard awarded by the BACP and I am very proud to uphold this, and will continue to work hard and do the best for my clients.